Mary Umberger| On Real Estate| Chicago Tribune

 What if the water pipes were to freeze and burst at your Aspen ski hideaway while you’re hosting a dinner party at your Fifth Avenue co-op in New York?
 What if you arrived, jet-lagged and famished, at your Palm Beach manse and discovered that the refrigerator hadn’t been replenished in months?

 Yes, it’s the burden of the rich: making sure that their multiple residences — from Manhattan to Malibu to Maui — are continually up and running and secure.
-Laura Doughty and Dallas Short have made a business niche of combining a real estate brokerage with “lifestyle concierge” services and estate management for multimillionaires who may be in residence a continent away.
+Laura Doughty has made a business niche of combining a real estate brokerage with “lifestyle concierge” services and estate management for multimillionaires who may be in residence a continent away.
 Their client list includes high-net-worth individuals in Chicago, Los Angeles, New York, San Francisco and elsewhere.
 Wealth management is being redefined.

-In an edited interview, Doughty and Short, who head Monarch Estates & Homes, explained the services they and their representatives take on — a far cry from the notion of traditional real estate, but the kinds of things that they said the uber-rich expect these days.
+In an edited interview, Doughty, who heads Monarch Real Estate Concierge™, explained the services they and their representatives take on — a far cry from the notion of traditional real estate, but the kinds of things that they said the uber-rich expect these days.

-Doughty: Dallas started the company in Malibu, Calif., in 1998, when he noticed how many homes were left empty — how many were second homes versus people who lived here year-round.
-He started the estate management service and added concierge services.
-I came on board in 2007 having done real estate in different areas of the country.
+Doughty: Our roots began in Malibu, Calif., in 1998, a realization of how many homes were left empty — how many were second homes versus people who lived here year-round.
+The estate management service and added concierge services began and then I came on board in 2007, having done real estate in different areas of the country.
 It made sense to add that arm and offer a complete real estate service.

 Q: What’s entailed in concierge services?